 Want to know how you can get your family to Disney on a budget?
 Grab a $200 statement credit for signing up for the Disney Rewards Credit Card or click here to learn about more ways you can save.

 Our family loves RVing!
-We love it so much that in June 2017 we decided we are going to RV full-time by the summer of 2018.
+We love it so much that in June 2017 we decided we were going to RV full-time by the summer of 2018.
+Unfortunately, our house still hasn’t sold.
+But we’re traveling anyway!

 We also love all things Disney.
 So it’s a no-brainer that one of our favorite camping spots is at Disney’s Fort Wilderness Resort and Campground in the Orlando, Florida area.